Challenge level: 4 out of 5

 Pay the balance

-Whilst we encourage people to fundraise for an animal charity, shelter or sanctuary on this challenge, we are happy for you to support a different type of charity.
+Whilst we encourage people to fundraise for an animal charity, shelter or sanctuary on this trekking challenge in Sri Lanka, we are happy for you to support a different type of charity.

 Please don't be!
 The majority of people will sign up on their own and our Dream Challenges are renowned for the amazing camaraderie and life long friendships made as our groups take on these incredible feats together.